 3.7 to 3.89 – High Honors

 3.9 to 4.0 – Highest Honors

 Matriculation into, and completion of all requirements in, an associate degree or certificate program with a minimum of 2.0 cumulative GPA.
 Commencement is held Spring Semester each academic year.
-A graduation checklist must be submitted to the Records Office by April 15 to be considered for graduation.
-There is no fee to apply for graduation.
+A graduation checklist must be submitted to the Enrollment Services Office by April 15 to be considered for graduation.
+(Please be advised that for the Spring 2020 semester, the the deadline to apply for graduation as been extended to May 1st, 2020. ) There is no fee to apply for graduation.

 Financial assistance through federal and state programs that do not have to be repaid.

 A liberal arts curriculum designed to challenge a specific group of students who have been accepted to the program.
 Learn more here.

 Courses in art, communications, English, languages, music, and philosophy.

 A temporary grade assigned at the end of a semester by a faculty member when coursework is missing, and the student agrees to complete the work by a specified date.